rana/tms/README.md

 ## Explaining the design

-Different types of compression are explained and then combined into a final explanation for the `tms` compression algorithm.
+Different types of compression are explained, and then combined in a final explanation of the `tms` compression algorithm.

 ## About compression